logo

 David was in St. Clair Township in 1830.

-Washington County, Pennsylvania, was created from a portion of Westmoreland and Fayette County in 1781.
+Washington County, Pennsylvania, was created from Westmoreland and Fayette Counties in 1781.
 Originally it was a part of Virginia.
-There were many boundary disputes among the early settlers until the firm boundary lines were established in 1794.
 Washington County split into Allegheny, Greene and Beaver Counties.

-Butler County was established in 1803 from Hamilton and Ross Counties.
+Butler County, Ohio was established in 1803 from Hamilton and Ross Counties.

 Levi married Eliza Yerkes on February 17, 1831.